Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: QUANTUM INTERNET FUNCTIONALITIES

-As quantum computation is increasing day-by-day with big companies entering into this race, it is evident that quantum networks will soon be developed, thus bringing up the issue of security of networking in interconnected quantum devices.
-Consequently, networking security will be compromised with robust quantum computers in market, resulting in need of \textit{quantum cryptography}.
-Quantum cryptography offers new possibilities in developing cryptographic ciphers and encryption techniques, that will be safe against attacks by Eve having access to a quantum computer.
-So, at this very moment, quantum mechanics comes into picture exploiting unmatched property of \textit{no-cloning} \ie quantum states cannot be copied without disturbing its original state \cite{wootters1982single}.
-This core idea is utilized in QKD, where any spy or attacker \textit{Eve} is detected with the help of quantum mechanical effects of qubit.
-QKD addresses the problem of key distribution with the following objectives: \begin{itemize} \item First, sender Alice and Bob shares a secret private key with each other, without \textit{Eve} having any knowledge of it. \item Next, this key is distributed from Alice to Bob through an inherently secure quantum channel.
+Every field in today's modern era, whether its military applications, financial institutions, private multinational companies or government agencies etc, rely upon a full-fledged internet to accomplish the day to day tasks and shares several Gigabytes of data over the internet.
+The security of this data is fundamental, as any eavesdropping attack on private/public channels, will be a serious attack on the privacy as shown in \textbf{Fig. \ref{fig:Fig 1}}.
+The security of systems using traditional cryptographic protocols is based upon the complexity in solving mathematical problems such as factorization of large integers or discrete logarithmic problem, and believing that the hackers computing performance is inadequate.
+Cryptography is classified into symmetric, asymmetric and hybrid cryptography where some type of keys are used for encryption and decryption of messages.
+If the same key is used for encryption and decryption of messages, such systems are known as \textit{private key cryptosystems} \cite{rao1986private}.
+On the other hand, \textit{public key cryptosystems} use public key for encryption and private/secret key for decryption \cite{okamoto2000quantum}.
+The idea of public key cryptosystem was put forth by Diffie-Hellman in 1976 \cite{diffie1976new}.
+The first implementation was done by Rivest, Shamir, and Adleman (RSA) in 1978 \cite{rivest1978method}.
+Since, public key cryptosystems are slow, hybrid schemes are employed that combines private key and public key methods offering considerable speed advantages \cite{dent2004hybrid}.
+In public key cryptosystems, without the knowledge of the secret key a message cannot be decoded, thus enhancing the security of the systems.
+Unfortunately, private key cryptosystems suffers from \textit{key distribution problem}, i.e. distributing the keys in a secure manner.
+QKD provides excellent privacy against hacks, and provides solution to key distribution problems using quantum cryptography \cite{bennett1984quantum} with the following objectives: \begin{itemize} \item First, sender Alice and Bob shares a secret/private key with each other, without \textit{Eve} having no knowledge of it. \item Next, this key is distributed from Alice to Bob through an inherently secure quantum channel.
 The security of this key depends upon the fact that any attempt of hacking or spying by \textit{Eve} will disturb the state of the key qubits, thus exposing his/her attempt.
 Hence, it is impossible for \textit{Eve} to copy the information without being detected. \item Alice and Bob must be capable of \textit{authenticating} the message, in order to prevent it from \textit{Eve} taking the position of either Alice or Bob.
-This task can be accomplished by \textit{One-Time Pad (OTP)}.
+This task can be accomplished by quantum authentication protocols such as \cite{zeng2000quantum}, \cite{barnum1999quantum}, \cite{duvsek1999quantum}.
 If such level of authentication can be achieved, QKD can provide provable security against unlimited attacks, that is nearly impossible with classical key exchange cryptographic protocols. \end{itemize}